tildemark/ESP32-OLED-GME12864-78/README.md

 1. Open the Arduino IDE.
 2. Copy the code from the `src/main.cpp` file in this repository.
 3. Paste the code into a new Arduino sketch.
+4.  **Important:** Install the Adafruit SH110X and Adafruit GFX libraries through the Arduino Library Manager.
-4. Follow the instructions on the [Arduino IDE Setup](https://github.com/tildemark/ESP32-OLED-GME12864-78/wiki/Software-Setup-%E2%80%90-Arduino-IDE) wiki page to install the necessary libraries and configure your board.
+5. Follow the instructions on the [Arduino IDE Setup](https://github.com/tildemark/ESP32-OLED-GME12864-78/wiki/Software-Setup-%E2%80%90-Arduino-IDE) wiki page to install the necessary libraries and configure your board.

 **For VS Code with PlatformIO Users:**

+1.  **Important:** Ensure the Adafruit SH110X and Adafruit GFX libraries are included in your `platformio.ini` file.
-1. Follow the instructions on the [VS Code with PlatformIO Setup](https://github.com/tildemark/ESP32-OLED-GME12864-78/wiki/Software-Setup-%E2%80%90-VS-Code-with-PlatformIO) wiki page to set up your development environment.
+2. Follow the instructions on the [VS Code with PlatformIO Setup](https://github.com/tildemark/ESP32-OLED-GME12864-78/wiki/Software-Setup-%E2%80%90-VS-Code-with-PlatformIO) wiki page to set up your development environment.

 ## Simulation